yeatmanlab/roar-infosec/ROAR-data-privacy-and-information-security-manual.md

 [Stanford Device Registration]: https://uit.stanford.edu/service/registration
 [Stanford Data Farm]: https://redivis.com/Stanford

-TODO: Add information on auth and using the identity platform.
+> TODO: Add information on auth and using the identity platform.

 While ROAR does not use SAML 2.0, we provide a modern and secure Single Sign-On (SSO) solution through OpenID Connect (OIDC), which is built on top of OAuth 2.0.
 OIDC is widely adopted for web and mobile applications and is considered a secure and streamlined protocol for identity management.
 This is the protocal that we use for integrating with SSO providers like Clever and ClassLink.
 This solution offers the same high level of security and ease of integration as SAML, with the added flexibility and simplicity of the OAuth framework.

 ## Software Development Lifecycle Security Controls

-All ROAR software developers, include ROAR assessment developers must adhere to the following security controls:
+All ROAR software developers, including ROAR assessment developers, must adhere to the following security controls:

 1. **Access Control** Access to GitHub must be performed using two-factor authentication and is restricted to authorized personnel.
 1. **Code Review** Code changes must be reviewed and approved in order to progress through the software development life cycle (SDLC) and deploy a version to production.